-A Complete Guide to the Google Penguin Algorithm Update
+A Complete Guide To the Google Penguin Algorithm Update

 This was a more technically advanced version of the Penguin algorithm and changed how the algorithm impacted search results.

-Penguin 2.0 impacted around 2.3 percent of English queries, as well as other languages proportionately.
+Penguin 2.0 impacted around 2.3% of English queries, as well as other languages proportionately.

 This was also the first Penguin update to look deeper than the websites homepage and top-level category pages for evidence of link spam being directed to the website.

-The first refresh to Penguin 2.0 (2.1) came on October 24 of the same year.
-It affected a further 1 percent of queries.
+The only refresh to Penguin 2.0 (2.1) came on October 4 of the same year.
+It affected about 1% of queries.

-While there was no official explanation from Google, data suggests that the 2.1 data refresh also advanced on how deep Penguin looked into a website and crawled deeper and conducted further analysis as to whether spammy links were contained.
+While there was no official explanation from Google, data suggests that the 2.1 data refresh also advanced on how deep Penguin looked into a website and crawled deeper, and conducted further analysis as to whether spammy links were contained.

-While this was named like a major update, it was, in fact, another data refresh; allowing those impacted by previous updates to emerge and recover, while many others who had continued to utilize spammy link practices, and had escaped the radar of the previous impacts saw an impact.
+While this was named as a major update, it was, in fact, another data refresh; allowing those impacted by previous updates to emerge and recover, while many others who had continued to utilize spammy link practices and had escaped the radar of the previous impacts saw an impact.

 Googler Pierre Far confirmed this through a post on his Google+ profile and that the update would take a “few weeks” to roll out fully.

-Far also stated that this update affected less than 1 percent of English search queries.
+Far also stated that this update affected less than 1% of English search queries.

 Almost two years after the 3.0 refresh, the final Penguin algorithm update was launched.